Evidence Level

 What is the recommended dosage of Potassium Chloride?

-Does Potassium Chloride interact with medications?
+Does Potassium Chloride interact with any medications?

 References(4 citations)